 REDUCED RISK OF ALZHEIMER'S

-With an estimated 5.5 million seniors suffering from Alzheimer's in the U.S. alone, treatment methods are heavily scrutinized and highly valued.
-Amazingly, recent research has even demonstrated a link between playing video games and a reduced risk of Alzheimer’s.
+With an estimated 6 million seniors suffering from Alzheimer's in the U.S. alone, treatment methods are heavily scrutinized and highly valued.
+Amazingly, research from 2017 has even demonstrated a link between playing video games and a reduced risk of Alzheimer’s.

 The results saw significantly increased hippocampus gray matter in the gaming group compared to the piano and inactive groups.
-That's right: playing video games helped seniors exercise their brains and decrease their Alzheimer's risk factors in a way that even learning to play piano couldn't.
+That's right: playing video games helped seniors exercise their brains and decrease their Alzheimer's risk factors in a way that even learning to play piano could not.

-The Village Senior Residence isn't the only place where seniors play.
+The Village Senior Residence isn't the only place where seniors game.
 Katella Senior Living Community in Los Alamitos, California, and The Inn on Westport in Sioux Falls, South Dakota, enjoy video games, too.

-Video games are just one of many stimulating activities that residents enjoy at The Goodman Group communities across the country.
-We make it our mission to find new ways to engage and delight residents every day while providing physical, mental, and emotional benefits.
+Video games are just one of many stimulating activities that residents enjoy at The Goodman Group’s managed communities across the country.
+We make it our mission to find new ways to engage and delight residents every day while providing them physical, mental and emotional benefits.